w3f/polkadot-spec/docs/chap-networking.md

   The messages are specified in [Section -sec-num-ref-](chap-networking#sect-msg-block-announce).

 :::info
-  For backwards compatibility reasons, `/dot/block-announces/1` is also a valid substream for those messages.
+  For backward compatibility reasons, `/dot/block-announces/1` is also a valid substream for those messages.
 :::

 - `/91b171bb158e2d3848fa23a9f1c25182fb8e20313b2c1eb49219da7a70ce90c3/sync/2` - a request and response protocol that allows the Polkadot Host to request information about blocks.
 This is a *Request-Response substream*.